SaulMoro/ngrx-rtk-query/README.md

 The use of mutations is a bit different compared to the original [Mutations - RTK Query guide](https://rtk-query-docs.netlify.app/concepts/mutations).

 Like in the original library, a mutation is a tuple with two items, but the structure and naming of the items is different.
-The first item is a function called **dispatch**.
+The first item is a function called `dispatch(params)`.
 This function is the trigger to run the mutation action.
-The second item is an observable that returns an object with the state, including the status flags and other info (see official docs).
+The second item (`state$`) is an observable that returns an object with the state, including the status flags and other info (see official docs).

 ```ts
 // Use mutation hook